sayalijoshi27/Resort-Project/README.md

 # Resort Project
 This is a room booking project using React framework.
 User can view & book the room according to the need/choice.
 Also user can filter out the needs & can view the room accordigly.
-The project uses React router, Contect API for state management and Contentstack CMS for data management.
+The project uses React router, Context API for state management and Contentstack CMS for data management.
 It is responsive and mobile friendly.

 ## Project Overview
   - Header and Footer With Navigation Links